 Recognized for her intellectual property (IP) work, Karen A. Butcher advises clients on maximizing the value of their IP and protecting their intellectual assets.
 She focuses on brands, creative works, technology, and related IP.
 Karen handles transactions and helps clients to structure the ownership and licensing of IP within their corporate group and to resolve complex disputes when they arise.
-A practice leader in the firm’s intellectual property practice, Karen brings an international perspective to strategic business matters in various sectors, including retail and e-commerce, life sciences and healthcare, food and beverage, and sports and media.
+A practice leader in the firm’s intellectual property practice, Karen brings an international perspective to strategic business matters in various fields, including technology, retail and ecommerce, life sciences, food and beverage, and sports and media.

 In her IP transactional practice, Karen works with clients contemplating mergers, acquisitions, joint ventures, distribution agreements, licensing agreements, strategic alliances, and corporate reorganizations.
 When clients acquire or divest intellectual assets, she develops and implements cost-effective strategies for maximizing asset value and minimizing deficiencies.
 She also proactively helps clients integrate acquired assets into their existing portfolios.

 With an eye on the international implications of IP, Karen advises business clients on international brand strategy, and provides intellectual property counseling for clients embarking on cross-border transactions and licensing agreements.
 She advises multinationals on structuring the ownership and licensing of IP within their corporate group by harmonizing tax and IP considerations.
 She also helps clients develop approaches for multijurisdictional clearance, protection, and enforcement of international brands, including innovative brand rights.
 Karen helps clients facing complex disputes, with a focus on disputes involving breach of contract, parallel imports and infringement.

-Karen’s experience includes structuring and implementing intellectual property ownership, licensing and management in the consumer products, luxury/fashion, retail/e-tail, technology, life sciences, information services, financial services and real estate fields and the following selected transactions reported in the media:
+Karen’s experience includes structuring and implementing intellectual property ownership, licensing and management in various fields and the following selected transactions reported in the media:

 Diageo plc, the world’s leading premium drinks company, on the IP aspects of multiple transactions over almost 20 years, including: